Requesting a subsequent Disability Inclusion Profile

 During a profile meeting, the facilitator will seek to reach a consensus with the student support group (SSG) about when best to have the subsequent meeting.
 The frequency of profiles for a student will reflect their age, their needs and the setting or settings they are attending.
 The SSG should also consider key transition points or any expected change in school setting, as the adjustments recorded in the profile are context-based.

-Generally, many students may have a profile completed upon commencing school, a profile review in years 3 or 4 and a final review at the commencement of secondary school.
+Generally, many students may have a profile completed upon commencing school, in Years 3 or 4 and a final profile at the commencement of secondary school.
 As examples, the following exceptions may apply:

 - profile meetings may be scheduled more frequently for younger children in expectation of early developmental gains, but less frequently for an older student, such as those in secondary school.